raviraj1976/docs.particular.net/nservicebus/outbox/index.md

 - persistence/sql/outbox
 ---

-Because message queues generally do not support any form of transactions, message handlers that modify business data in a database run into problems when the messages that are sent become inconsistent with the changes made to business data, resulting in **ghost messages** or **phantom records**.
+Generally, message queues do not support distributed transactions, and nor do some data stores.
+This may cause problems when message handlers modify business data.
+Business data and message queues may become inconsistent in the form of **phantom records** or **ghost messages** (see below).

 The **Outbox** is an NServiceBus feature that makes changes to business data consistent with messaging operations as if both the database and messaging layer were bound by an atomic transaction.